trpc/trpc/README.md

 tRPC is a framework for building strongly typed RPC APIs with TypeScript.
 Alternatively, you can think of it as a way to avoid APIs altogether.

-- 🧙‍♂️&nbsp; Automagic type-safety on your API-paths, their input data, & outputs.
-Inferred or declared, up to you.
+- 🧙‍♂️&nbsp; Automatic type-safety & autocompletion inferred from your API-paths, their input data, & outputs.
-- 🐎&nbsp; No slow code generation, run-time bloat, or build pipeline.
-The magic is all in the TypeScript compiler.
+- 🐎&nbsp; Snappy DX.
+No code generation, run-time bloat, or build pipeline.
-- 🍃&nbsp; Light. tRPC has zero deps and a small client-side footprint.
+- 🍃&nbsp; Light. tRPC has zero deps and a tiny client-side footprint.
 - 🐻&nbsp; Easy to add to your existing brownfield project.
-- 😌&nbsp; No double-declaration of types on server or client.
 - 🔋&nbsp; Batteries included.
 React-library + Next.js/Express adapters. _(But tRPC is not tied to React - [reach out](https://twitter.com/alexdotjs) if you want to make a Svelte/Vue/... lib)_
 - 🥃&nbsp; Simple to use APIs for queries & mutations + experimental subscriptions support.
 - 👀&nbsp; Quite a few examples in the [./examples](./examples)-folder